 King County Sexual Assault Resource Center website has a lot of information, including educational material, for both adults and children.

-The King County Coalition Against Domestic Violence, Eastside Domestic Violence Program and Domestic Abuse Women's Network websites have extensive information about domestic violence, shelters, safety, and counseling services.
-Merril Cousin of the King County Coalition Against Domestic Violence has put together an excellent overview document of the various domestic violence and sexual assault services available in King County.
+The Coalition Ending Gender-Based Violence, New Beginnings, LifeWire and DAWN websites have extensive information about domestic violence, shelters, safety, and counseling services, and they are all local King County services.
+Merril Cousin of the Coalition Ending Gender-Based Violence has put together an excellent overview document of the various domestic violence and sexual assault services available in King County.

 The Wilderness Awareness School in Duvall, WA makes this list because they offer programs that include awareness training.
 While they focus on nature and wilderness skills, the awareness practice they offer is applicable to your safety.
 They offer this free pamphlet as a sample of their teaching material.

 Northwest Family Life provides counseling, advocacy and support to those in communities of faith dealing with domestic violence.

 Strategic Living strives to provide a wide range of class offerings, but sometimes your schedule just can't seem to work with class times.
 These other schools and teachers offer good classes, and are personally recommended by us.

 The Feminist Karate Union (where Strategic Living founder Joanne Factor trains) began in 1971 as a self-defense class, and transformed into a karate school.
 All its teachers are well grounded in practical and effective self defense as well as the art of karate.
 206-325-3878.

 Seven Star Women's Kung Fu offers self-defense classes each quarter and by arrangement.